Developer-Autodesk/forge.learning/docs/viewer/README.md

 ## ForgeViewer.js

 Now this file will handle the Viewer initialization.
+The following code is based on the Autodesk Forge Viewer [Basic Application](https://developer.autodesk.com/en/docs/viewer/v2/tutorials/basic-application/).
 Under `/js/` folder, create a **ForgeViewer.js** file with:

 ```javascript
 var viewerApp;